lorenzoh/DLPipelines.jl/README.md

 [Read on here](docs/introduction.md) to find out more about the interface.

-***DLPipelines.jl* is currently in a pre-implementation phase where the focus is on exploring suitable interfaces.**
+*DLPipelines.jl is still in an experimentation phase focused on exploring suitable interfaces.*